jaredwheeler/casechek_test/README.md

 The UI stack is a standard iOS component system (SplitView) consisting of a table view and a detail view.
 This was chosen since it automatically adapts to the various screen sizes available in the iOS ecosystem.

 The SplitView also has the benefit of compatibility with a standard iOS data-store-to-view pipeline called a FetchedResultsController.
 It requires a fair amount of boilerplate code, (as you may have noticed) but it brings in a lot of automatic view binding behavior.
 It's well-suited to a code challenge, but its strong opinion about view stack architecture makes it a tougher call in a real-world app.

+I've included a unit test as an example.
+It exercises the ISO8601 date formatter I've set up to parse the inspection date string from JSON.
+In it, individual strings are created for each field (year, month, day, etc.) in the final date string.
+A date is created from a concatenation of those fields.
+The fields in that created date are then tested for integer equality against the initial string date fields.
+See CasechekTestTests.swift.